isfoo/TrackmaniaPathFinder/README.md

 Note that the decimal part of a number uses decimal point and not a comma - that is important to keep in mind, because if you export your data from somewhere it might save those values with commas instead of decimal points and then the program won't be able to read the values correctly.

+### Extended input spreadsheet - sequence dependence

+Often how long it takes to go from CP `A` to CP `B` depends on from which way and at what speed you took CP `A` from.
+The program cannot understand entry angle or speed as it's highly track dependent, however this mostly depends on what CP was taken before CP `A`.

+That is imagine that going from CP `A` to CP `B` takes 10 seconds if we came from CP `D`, but same connection takes 13 seconds if we came from CP `E`, because in the first case we could carry the speed through CP `A` and in the second case we had to stop and turn around.

+In order to input that data into spreadsheet we would write for connection from `A` to `B`: `10(D)13(E)` where D and E would be CP numbers.
+For start we use number 0.
+At the end of such chain it's also worth adding the time it would take to go from `A` to `B` when using standing-respawn.
+So if we say in that case it takes 14 seconds it would look like this: `10(D)13(E)14`.
+Additionally we can add multiple CPs in the brackets.
+Say the connection from `A` to `B` also takes 10 seconds when coming from CP `G`.
+In that case we have: `10(D,G)13(E)14`.

+Typically when using this system I found myself having one conditional cost for going with speed from one side, and second unconditional cost for turning around/standing respawn as it's mostly the same.

+That this system is also useful for specifying if some connection is only possible from limited set of previous CPs.
+For example if connection from CP `A` to CP `B` takes 8 seconds, but can only be reasonably done with a lot of speed which can only be done if we came to CP `A` from CP `H` or `J` we would have in that case: `8(H,J)`.

+You can see a full real example spreadsheet using this system [here](example%20input%20data/%5BRPG%5D%20Evergreen.csv)

+Note that this system has significant impact on performance so abusing it will lead to increased search time for routes.
+For smaller maps, say up to 20-30 CPs probably can fully use it, but for larger maps you should limit it to only some connections.
+What you could do is first don't use this system and then after you find solutions update some of the used connections in the best solutions that would be impacted the most by previous CPs.

 ## Basic program usage

 First you need to download the program [TmPathFinder.exe](https://github.com/isfoo/TrackmaniaPathFinder/releases/latest/download/TmPathFinder.exe "TmPathFinder.exe").